duckietown/book-devmanual-lx/src/consume/2_instructions/1_build.md

     dts code build

-You will see the following message once your LX has built successfully
+You will see the following message once your LX has built successfully,

 ```{figure} ../../_images/consume/build-success.png
 :name: build-success